 What makes Godly Play different?
 During a typical lesson, children sit on the floor for storytime.
 The storyteller uses props to bring the story to life.
 After the story, children are encouraged to use their sense of wonder as they reflect on the lesson.
 Following the wondering section, children have quiet time to create something related to the lesson.
 Finally, there is a ‘feast’ and time of thanksgiving (crackers and juice). *If your child has any allergies, please let the doorkeeper know at the time of drop off. *

 What if we miss a week?
 Will my child be behind?
 Most lessons are self-contained, and do not overflow from one week to another.
 However, there are also lessons around Holy times like Easter that use the same props for 7 weeks.
 If a child has missed a lesson, that will not have an impact on their learning, because previous parts of the lesson are reviewed as a part of the session.
 Sometimes other children are asked to retell the previous lessons for the new child- a real honor and testament to the impact of the lessons.

-Jubilation Camp Jubilation Music/Theatre Camp is held the week after July 4th.
+Jubilation Camp Jubilation Music/Theatre Camp is usually held in July.
+For the summer of 2019 however, we are taking a break.
 This is a morning camp for K-8th graders.
 Activities include theatre games and skits, arts and crafts, singing, and playing handbells and rhythm instruments.
 For more information and to register contact Joanne @ email@example.com